-Qualified first-aiders may not be necessary for all local off-site activities and visits.
+Qualified first-aiders may not be necessary for all local off-site activities and visits if the venue can provide first aid provision on site.
 However, a basic level of first aid support should be available at all times.
-This will require that one or more of the staff leading the activity knows how to access, and is able to access, qualified first aid support.
+This will require that one or more of the staff leading the activity has a working knowledge of simple first aid and is competent to use the first aid materials carried with the group In addition, a staff member should carry a mobile phone in an area of good reception.